The Intriguing Thickness Of Fingernails: An Exploration

 Frequently asked questions

-The nail plate is the hard part of the fingernail, which is technically called the nail plate, which is about 0.5 mm of somewhat curved keratin that attaches to the nail bed underneath it.
+The thickness of a fingernail varies depending on the finger and the individual, but the mean nail thickness of healthy controls varies between 0.481 mm (right thumb) and 0.397 mm (left little finger).
+The hard part of the fingernail, or the nail plate, is about 0.5 mm of curved keratin that attaches to the nail bed underneath it.

 Written by